 Health Sciences Careers on the Rise

 While showing encouraging signs of recovery, today’s economy is still on fragile footing.
 There are very few economic sectors that are booming at the moment, and the job market is challenging at best.
 One exception is the health sciences field.
 Due to the aging population and major changes in the health care market, careers in health sciences are expected to see substantial growth over the next decade and into the future.
-According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), a job growth rate of 14 percent is expected between 2018 and 2028 for all occupations combined.
-Job growth for most health science occupations, however, are expected to double, triple or even quadruple that rate over the same period.
-Below are 2018-2028 job growth projections from the BLS for a number of specific health sciences occupations:
+According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), a general job growth rate of 4 percent is expected between 2023 and 2033 for all occupations combined.
+However job growth for many health science occupations are expected to double, triple or even quadruple that rate over the same period.
+Below are 2023-2033 job growth projections from the BLS for a number of specific health sciences occupations:

 Nurse Practitioners26%